arangodb/velocypack/Jason_plan.md

 byte order ar as follows.
 Encoding is done by using memcpy to copy the internal double value to an uint64\_t.
 This 64-bit unsigned integer is then stored as little endian 8 byte integer in the Jason value.
 Decoding works in the opposite direction.
-This should sort out the indetermined byte order in IEEE-754 in practice.
+This should sort out the undetermined byte order in IEEE-754 in practice.